gcm107/Building-a-dApp/README.md

 Create a dApp for the artwork token (ERC-721).

-The instructions for this activity are divided into the following subsections:
+Here are the instructions divided into these subsections

 1. Deploy the Contract